Tortique/EpicEvent/README.md

 EpicEvent is an event specialized advice and management firm, that supports start-ups willing to organize "epic parties".
 This app is a CRM, to monitore all clients and events.

+## Documentation

+You can find the documentation : https://documenter.getpostman.com/view/14060645/2s8ZDYY2nL

 ## Installation

 Clone repository